-Associate of Arts Degree (AA) Associate of Arts Teaching (AAT) Associate of Science Degree (AS)
+Associate of Arts Degree (AA)

+Associate of Arts Teaching (AAT)

+Associate of Science Degree (AS)

-The primary purpose of the AA, AS, and AAT degrees is to prepare students to transfer and meet prerequisites for junior level courses.
-The Degree and Certificate Plans section of this catalog suggests sequencing of courses for degrees.
+The primary purpose of the AA, AAT, and AS degrees is to prepare students to transfer and meet prerequisites for junior level courses.
+The degree and certificate section of this catalog suggests sequencing of courses for degrees.
 For Field of Study degrees, refer to the specific degree plan for the required core curriculum courses.
-Music Field of Study has fewer credits required in Natural Science (4), Humanities (0), and Social/Behavioral Science (12).
+Music field of study has a few credits required in Natural Science (4), Humanities (0), and Social/Behavioral Science (12).
 Plans may change based on legislative mandate.
-(See current class schedule for any changes.)
+(See current class schedule for any changes).
 A course can be counted only once in meeting core curriculum requirements.
 Honors sections of these courses meet core curriculum requirements.